-Patrik Kusek is back again, this time to show you how to make your version of his Saul Bell Award winning bracelet using plants from your own garden.
+Patrik Kusek is back again, this time to show you how to make your version of his Saul Bell Award-winning bracelet using plants from your own garden.

 Learn about Photopolymer Plates (PPP's) plus construction of toggles and carving techniques.
 (PLUS, you'll see an alternative design option that you can make without photopolymer plates.)

 Patrik's unique vision for his jewelry designs have won praise from jewelry collectors internationally.
 His experience in the worlds of design and fashion helped shape his creative vision and brand.
 He is a graduate of the Fashion Institute of Design and Merchandising and The Academy of Art University.
 He worked as a Fashion Stylist at Macy's San Francisco and was the owner and Creative Director of Wallop Design Group, a graphic design and branding company.

 He currently is able to pursue his passion as a jewelry artist and instructor.
 He teaches metal clay workshops internationally.
 He is one of 9 senior instructors for Rio Grande and teaches PMC certification workshops nation wide.
 He was a featured artist on HGTV's "That's Clever."
 Patrik's work has been published in numerous books and publications.
 He is also the recipient of the 2007 Saul Bell Award 1st place in PMC.
 He is author of Woodland Chic: Metal Clay Jewelry as Nature Intended.
 Patrik was recently featured in Ornament Magazine.

 - The in’s and out’s of how to work with and develop PPP’s.